Overview

 Session VII – Growing Demand Threats

-Are GLP-1 drugs reducing demand in certain food categories?
+Are GLP-1 drugs and other factors reducing demand in certain food categories?
 We’ve heard both yes and no on corporate earnings calls.
 What do the numbers actually say – and what are consumers telling us?
 Find out more from industry experts in this session.

 Session VIII – U.S. Sugar Program Administration & Policy Challenges